 The standard was produced by BSI's Service Management Committee.
 This committee consists of industry experts representing a range of organisations and professional bodies, with practical understanding of service management.

 This BSI group started work in the dim and distant 1980s, initially producing a code of practice covering four core processes.
-This was replaced in 1998 by a second edition covering the 13 processes shown in Figure 1.
+This was replaced in 1998 by a second edition covering the 13 processes.

 At this stage attention was directed to producing the standard now referred to as BS 15000.
 The first edition of BS 15000 was published in 2000.